Helen Reddy, Still Every ’Woman,’ Comes to Ptown

 And what a life it has been for the 70-year old.
 With a string of hits, 15 songs charting the Top 40 Pop charts, Reddy became the first Australian to garnish a #1 pop hit and Grammy award with "I Am Woman."
 The song not only marks her rise to super stardom in 1974, it also became the anthem for the feminist movement of that era.

 But after countless performances of her multiple hits, Reddy grew tired of singing the hits that have placed her in the history books and retired in 2002.
 But a decade was as long as the singer could stay away from her first of singing on the stage.

 Reddy comes to Provincetown to perform at the Crown and Anchor on October 13 and 14 as part of Women’s Week.
 (The October 13 show is sold out.
 For more on tickets for the October 14 show, visit the Crown and Anchor’s website.

 After returning to performing last summer, I had an opportunity to speak with the woman who owned the 70s pop charts in which she reveals the reason for her retreat from singing, why she’s returned to performing, her thoughts on her history-making career and why her feminist anthem resonates with gay men.

 BeBe: After 10 years of being in retirement and moving back to your native Australia, what made you decide to come out of retirement and tour again?

-Helen Reddy: The impetus was last March (2012) my older sister had a huge party for her 80th birthday,and she asked me to sing a duet with her at the party.
-And I said okay, and enjoyed it.
+Helen Reddy: The impetus came in March 2012.
+My older sister had a huge party for her 80th birthday, and she asked me to sing a duet with her at the party.
+I said okay, and enjoyed it.
 I could hear my voice over the speakers, and I hadn’t heard my own voice in many years.
 I thought, oh, maybe I should go back to doing this.

-BeBe: And if others were hearing what you were hearing, you thought this might be quite good, huh? (draws laughter form Helen)
+BeBe: And if others were hearing what you were hearing, you thought this might be quite good, huh? (draws laughter from Helen)